tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

 hero: 82-01.jpg
 ---

-Asking for solutions first is bad management advice. _‘Don’t bring me problems—bring me solutions!'_ teaches your team that it’s okay not to speak up if they cannot solve it themselves.
+Asking for solutions first is bad management advice. _‘Don’t bring me problems—bring me solutions!'_ teaches your team not to speak up if they cannot solve it themselves.
 That’s not how to work as a team and it certainly doesn't leverage the collective intelligence of the people you hired.

-Encouraging your team to talk about the problems in a non-judgemental environment is key to building trust.
+Encouraging your team to talk about their job in a non-judgemental environment is key to building trust.
 According to Google’s Aristotle project, in which they studied 180 teams<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> over the course of a year,

 <blockquote class="large">
     <p>…Google’s data indicated that psychological safety, more than anything else, was critical to making a team work.</p>
 </blockquote>

-It’s healthy to complain and be angry.
-Emotions are a great indicator of something not working so well, or, even the opposite-lack of emotion.
-They can also be a great predictor of something _about_ to go wrong.

 In February, our leadership team<a id="anchor-2" href="#note-2" class="fieldnotes-anchor">[2]</a> identified the need for us to run a retrospective.
 Our team has grown in size 400% within a year and when you have that many new hires maintaining a strong working culture can be difficult.

-Ensuring that we’re always aware of what impacts a Designer’s output is our top priority.
-While we do 1:1s, group chats, and eat lunch with our team, sometimes it simply isn’t enough.
+Ensuring that we’re always aware of what impacts our Designers is our top priority.
+While we do 1:1s, group chats, and eat lunch with our team, sometimes it isn't enough time.

 <hr class="small">